How Prebiotics, Probiotics, and the Gut Microbiome are Related to Skin Health

 What are synbiotics?
 These are a combination of prebiotics and probiotics.

 Prebiotics are foods or substances that support the growth of beneficial microbes.
 One major type of prebiotics are fiber-rich vegetables.
 (Good bacteria thrive when they're given lots of fiber to eat.)

 Probiotics are live microbes (in foods or supplements) which have positive health effects.
 In this study, the best probiotics were those that contained mixed strains of bacteria, and not just a single strain of bacteria.

-The bottom line?
-For skin health, we have to think about our gut health.
+The Bottom Line: For skin health, you have to think about your gut health.

 Chang YS, Trivedi MK, Jha A, Lin YF, Dimaano L, Garcia-Romero MT.
 Synbiotics for prevention and treatment of atopic dermatitis: a meta-analysis of randomized clinical trials.
 JAMA Pediatr.
 2016;170(3):236–42.

 Hemarajata P, Versalovic J. Effects of probiotics on gut microbiota: mechanisms of intestinal immunomodulation and neuromodulation.
 Ther Adv Gastro 2013;6(1):39–51.

 Turnbaugh PJ, Ridaura VK, Faith JJ, Rey FE, Knight R, Gordon JI.The effect of diet on the human gut microbiome: a metagenomic analysis in humanized gnotobiotic mice.Sci Transl Med.
 2009 Nov 11;1(6):6-14.